-This medication is safe, if you take it as directed.
-Unfortunately, many teenagers take extremely high amounts of this medication to "feel good" and to have hallucinations.
+This medicine is safe if you take it as directed.
+However, many teenagers take very high amounts of this medicine to "feel good" and to have hallucinations.
 Like other drugs of abuse, this can be dangerous.
-Over-the-counter cough medicines that contain dextromethorphan often contain other medicines that can be also dangerous in the event of an overdose.
+Over-the-counter cough medicines that contain dextromethorphan often contain other medicines that can also be dangerous in an overdose.

-Although most people abusing dextromethorphan will need no treatment, some people will.
-Their survival is based on how quickly they receive help at a hospital.
+Although most people who abuse dextromethorphan will need no treatment, some people will.
+Survival is based on how quickly a person receives help at a hospital.

 The U.S. Food and Drug Administration (FDA) has linked the deaths of several teenagers to dextromethorphan abuse.

 Chyka PA, Erdman AR, Manoguerra AS, et al. Dextromethorphan poisoning: An evidence-based consensus guideline for out-of-hospital management.
 Clin Toxicol.
 2007;45(6):662-77.
 PMID: 17849242 www.ncbi.nlm.nih.gov/pubmed/17849242.

 Levine M, Ruha AM.
 Antidepressants.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 151.

 Thornton S, Ly BT.
 Over-the-counter medications.
 In: Adams JG.
 Emergency Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 157.